-Surely, those among our readers with artificial hip joints and their 3rd dentures will remember the pictures of Peter Fonda in Easy Rider on his fanciful bike on the lonely desert roads.
+Surely, those among our readers with artificial hip joints and their 3rd dentures will remember the pictures of Peter Fonda in Easy Rider on his fancy bike on the lonely desert roads.
 Pure Road 66 romantic.
 Even if he hardly drove on the 66, the image remains.

 Well, since Peter Fonda passed, it seems the guys have slightly modernized Route 66.
-By now they call it I40 (sometimes with a small Route 66 sign below, for the tourists).
+By now they call it I40 (sometimes with a small Route 66 sign below; for the tourists).

 How great.
 Probably another indicator to proof how advanced the country is: today even Route 66 has 6 lines.

 Fortunately, these incredible sights along the road remain.
 All these sights especially created or at least souped-up for the enthusiastic Route 66 tourist.

 The 1st 1 we discover is Route 66’s famous Blue Whale.
 This attraction is not really linked to anything on Route 66, it’s just a clever businessman who had the idea.

 Remains the question why the hell odd tourists have to visit this awfulness.